arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 The goal of this application note is to showcase an intruder detection and monitoring system for the front door of the house using a combination of Nicla Voice and Portenta H7 as a host, and the Arduino IoT Cloud.
 This project's objectives are the following:

 - Analyze the surrounding sounds with the onboard microphone of the Nicla Voice and run artificial intelligence algorithms at the edge.
-- Correctly identify if a door is opened or tried to be forced.
+- Correctly identify if a door has been opened in an ordinary manner or suffered a forced attempt.
 - Report opening and intruder detection events through BLE to a Host.
 - The host must forward the data from the Nicla Voice to the Arduino IoT cloud using an Internet connection (Wi-Fi® in this case).
 - The cloud variables are updated just on change and will be presented on an Arduino IoT Cloud dashboard.